coderefinery/testing/_episodes/06-travis-coveralls.md

 Browse the source code there and check which lines have not been tested.

-### Step 6: Add a test without the corresponding function
+### Step 6: Add a test which will reveal an unfinished function

 For this uncomment the code under "step 6", commit, and push.
 Verify on Travis that the test suite now fails.